pwa-builder/ManifoldCordova/readme.md

 > **Note:** Although the W3C specs for the Web App manifest consider absolute and relative URLs valid for the _start_url_ value (e.g. _http://www.racer2k.net/racer/start.html_ and _/start.html_ are both valid), the plugin requires this URL **to be an absolute URL**.
 Otherwise, the installed applications won't be able to navigate to the web site.

+The plugin enables the injection of additional Cordova plugins and app-specific scripts that consume them allowing you to take advantage of native features in your hosted web apps.

 Lastly, since network connectivity is essential to the operation of a hosted web application, the plugin implements a basic offline feature that will show an offline page whenever connectivity is lost and will prevent users from interacting with the application until the connection is restored.

 ## Installation